 Source: In the Hair.
 A fashion hair stylist’s journey of creativity by Nicolas Jurnjack.
 Chapter 22.
 ILLUMINATIONS

-What are some of the biggest artistic influences that shaped your work?
+CM: What are some of the biggest artistic influences that shaped your work?

-Can you tell us more about what your book In the Hair is about and what made you want to write the book?
+CM: Can you tell us more about what your book In the Hair is about and what made you want to write the book?

 When others say you’re crazy, your idea is insane, it’s impossible – don’t listen.
-Guard your integrity, have the courage and determination to follow your instinct, keep educating yourself and fine-tuning your skills, keep your eyes wide-open, research, develop the expertise and discipline needed to transform and convey your ideas.
-In some of the Demos (seminars) I offer I talk about what I consider to be important know-how for a successful career: preparation, skills, ambition, the ups and downs of a career as a hairstylist in fashion industry and how to focus on your goals and build a solid, successful and satisfying career.
+Guard your integrity, and have the courage and determination to follow your instinct.
+Also, keep educating yourself and fine-tuning your skills, keep your eyes wide open, research, and develop the expertise and discipline needed to transform and convey your ideas.
+In some of the Demos (seminars) I offer I talk about what I consider to be important know-how for a successful career: preparation, skills, ambition, the ups and downs of a career as a hairstylist in the fashion industry, and how to focus on your goals and build a solid, successful and satisfying career.

 I really do believe that education, knowledge, and skills set you free to follow your bliss.
-Years ago I discovered that I enjoyed teaching and had a talent for it.
-I want my students to succeed, believe in themselves and discover their means of expression.
+Also, years ago I discovered that I enjoyed teaching and had a talent for it.
+I want my students to succeed, believe in themselves, and discover their means of expression.
 I had a large atelier in Paris with many assistants, we would work there to prepare the looks for fashion shows.
-I realized that I was running a school because I needed to teach my assistants techniques and skills and involve them in my experiments with new looks and how to achieve them.
+The realization was that I was running a school because I needed to teach my assistants techniques and skills and involve them in my experiments with new looks and how to achieve them.
 I learned from them too.

 To begin I decided I would offer two types of classes:

-Demos (seminars) generally a one-day event.
+Demos (seminars) are generally a one-day event.
 I present the seminar and students are encouraged to be involved and curious with a question and answer session.

-What is next for you, and what is the best place for people to follow your work?
+CM: What is next for you, and what is the best place for people to follow your work?

 Opening a school is definitely something I am thinking about.
 Initially, I plan to expand the Demos and Ateliers I offer to cover a broader range; there are probably more than fifty different kinds of hair texture!
 Many techniques of hairdressing are fading from lack of common knowledge, becoming outliers, simply because fashion no longer demands them.
 The repertoire of hairstyles seen in fashion magazines today is fairly limited.
 Fashion is on a different trajectory; it is less about creativity and more about sales.
 Fashion is always reinventing itself.
-But, it would be a shame if a large part of the art and craft of hair styling is lost, its riches and history no longer recognized or available to inspire future generations.
+But, it would be a shame if a large part of the art and craft of hairstyling is lost, its riches and history no longer recognized or available to inspire future generations.
 I am keen on expanding my classes to embrace these techniques and skills.